bret99/wazuh_custom_rules/README.md

 	</localfile>
 </agent_config>

-5. add host with preinstalled wazuh agent to the group from 3rd point.
+5. add host with preinstalled wazuh agent to the group from 3rd point
+6. crontab -e
+7. add:

+*/5 * * * * sudo bash -c "/root/get_openvpn_users_connections.sh"

 # Mail alerts for found secrets in Jira and Confluence tasks
-This option will allow to get alerts if any of list "secret_tokens" in secret_tokens.py is in Jira/Confluence tasks.
+This option will allow to get alerts if any of list "secret_tokens" in secret_tokens.py is in Jira/Confluence tasks for 24 hours.

 1. preconfigure postfix
 2. mv secret_tokens.py /usr/local/bin